 If the Group fails to comply with any relevant laws, regulations, or regulatory expectations, it may suffer reputational damage and may be subject to challenges by customers or competitors, or sanctions, fines or other actions imposed by regulatory authorities.
-There is also a risk that failure to recognise the impact of increases in the cost of living (including higher mortgage rates) on vulnerable customers or those in financial difficulties could lead to claims for conduct matters.
+There is also a risk that failure to recognise the impact of the COVID-19 pandemic on vulnerable customers or those in financial difficulties could lead to claims for conduct matters.
 The Group's practices may also be challenged under current regulations and standards.
 In such circumstances, the Group may be required to redress customers, may be subject to regulatory sanctions, material financial loss or loss to reputation, which may have a material adverse effect on the Group's business, results of operations, financial condition and prospects.